strongloop/strongloop.com2/_posts/2019-08-28-building-an-online-game-with-loopback-4-pt6.md

 Then run this to create a new react project:

 ```
-npx create-react-app <your_project_name>
+create-react-app <your_project_name>
 ```

 If you go to the project you just created and run `npm start`, you will see a page like this:

 ![default_page](/blog-assets/2019/08/building-online-game-pt6-react-default.jpg)

-### Project Structure
+### structure Designing

 Before we start, we need to spend some time on the project structure.

-In a React project, everything is a [component](https://reactjs.org/docs/react-component.html).
+In a React project, everything is [component](https://reactjs.org/docs/react-component.html).
 Your pages, navigation bar, input form, or even a button, all of them could be components.
 All of those components are organized in a tree structure.
 Here is my project structure.

 ![structure](/blog-assets/2019/08/building-online-game-pt6-structure.jpg)